department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 If you and your spouse are both Veterans with a combined disability rating of at least 30%, you can both receive additional disability compensation for each other and your children.

 **You should know:** It’ll take us longer to process your claim if your spouse is also a Veteran.
-But if you apply online, and we decide you’re eligible for additional disability compensation for your dependent(s), we’ll pay you back to the date you started the online claim process.
+But if you file your claim online, and we decide you’re eligible for additional disability compensation for your dependent(s), we’ll pay you back to the date you started the online claim process.

 </div>
 </li>